ishworthapaliya/ui-driver-scaleway/README.md

 ## Using

 * Add a Machine Driver in Rancher 2.0 (Global -> Node Drivers)
-  * Name: Your `DRIVERNAME` (see above).
-  * Download URL: The URL for the driver binary (e.g. `https://github.com/mycompany/docker-machine-mycompany/releases/download/v1.0.0/docker-machine-driver-mycompany-v1.0.0-linux-amd64.tar.gz`)
+  * Download URL: The URL for the driver binary (e.g. `https://github.com/scaleway/docker-machine-driver-scaleway/releases/download/v1.3/docker-machine-driver-scaleway_1.3_linux_amd64.tar.gz`) (`https://github.com/scaleway/docker-machine-driver-scaleway/releases`)
-  * Custom UI URL: The URL you uploaded the `dist` folder to, e.g. `https://github.com/mycompany/ui-driver-mycompany/releases/download/v1.0.0/component.js`)
+  * Custom UI URL: The URL you uploaded the `dist` folder to, e.g. `https://cdn.jsdelivr.net/gh/k-wojcik/ui-driver-scaleway@2.0/dist/component.js`)
 * Wait for the driver to become "Active"
 * Go to Clusters -> Add Cluster, your driver and custom UI should show up.